PrinceJavier/AIsda/docs/index.md

-# AIsda
+# AIsda v0.1
 #### Fish recognition using AI
-by Prince Javier, Bridge 360 AI
+Prince Javier, Bridge 360 AI

 ## A bit of history